IntelligentSystemsLabUTV/ros2_usb_camera/README.md

 ## Usage

 The code compiles to both a standalone application executable and a ROS 2 component, and both can be run easily.
 There is also a launch file for the standalone application.

+The CMake configuration automatically detects if a compatible CUDA Toolkit installation is available, and if OpenCV has been built with CUDA support.
+In such case, parts of the code that perform processing such as rectification are replaced with `cv::cuda` API calls.
+For this to work, OpenCV must have been built from source with CUDA support, which requires a working installation of the CUDA Toolkit and a compatible Nvidia GPU.

 Once the node is started, the video capture device will be disabled by default.
 To toggle it, send a request on the `~/enable_camera` service specifying either `True` or `False` in the `data` field.